MORE THAN WHISPERS – You’re Target #1: The FBI’s Coming

 Start interviewing attorneys, ask questions, get references, and ask to see several Sentencing Memorandums written for previous clients with similar legal challanges

-Then be honest with your attorney, and yourself regarding your case.
-This is not a trick question, as it’s taken me time to see clearly how at fault I was.
-Your attorney doesn’t want any surprises, because the only one who suffers – is you.
+Then, be honest with your attorney and yourself regarding your case.
+This is not a trick question, as it’s taken me time to see how I was at fault.
+Your attorney doesn’t want surprises because you are the only one who suffers.

 PSI Preparation is crucial – You Are your best and only Advocate